 Linux is based on AT&T System V UNIX, which was designed to run U.S. telephone and cellular telephone networks.
 UNIX also provided the world with the C and C++ languages.

 Although it has been in development since 1991, it took 12 years to get from version 1.0 to 2.0, and the steps made were small compared to the system today.
 In contrast, Linux version 4.0 was released on April 12, 2015, and version 5.0 is due in 2019.
 Today, the Linux major release cycle takes only 25 percent of the time it did in the 1990s, a development time improvement of almost 75%.

 Linux can be installed on any size computer, all from the same source code base.
 On the small end of the scale, we have the pocket BeagleBone computer, which is the size of a credit card.
 At the top end, we have an IBM series Z mainframe, which takes anywhere from a large room to a full floor of a building.
 And yes, Linux runs on the IBM series Z mainframes since kernel version 4.1 was introduced in 2015.

 From the router in your basement, to the cable box on your TV to your Smart TV, Linux is there.
 From high-speed optical switches for long distance call routing to the embedded home monitoring systems, cameras and alarm systems, Linux is there monitoring and controlling homes and businesses all around the world.

 Linux Powers Communication

-More than 80 percent of the web servers in the world are driven by Linux.
+More than 80% of the web servers in the world are driven by Linux.
 Due to its ability to perform high-speed real-time communications, Linux can operate more cost-effectively and efficiently than most other operating systems.
 This makes Linux the OS of choice for web servers – and also for Android phones.